 Star Genesis seed for Soul Level Astrology

 In subsequent years I helped Ellias Lonsdale launch a mystery school in the Santa Cruz Mountains.
-Guided by a dream he had of Atlantis, a couple hundred of us midwifed a new form of astrology called Star Genesis, which assigns different ruling planets and houses to the twelve signs of the zodiac.
+Guided by a dream he had about Atlantis, a couple hundred of us midwifed a new form of astrology called Star Genesis, which assigns different ruling planets and houses to the twelve signs of the zodiac.
 Over decades I’ve tested Star Genesis on thousands of charts and found it to be a profound source pool of mystical knowledge of the ages, reconstituted for our time.
 It casts astrology in a whole new light that for me goes much deeper than previous versions.

-In that cabin in the redwoods I was trained to use the birth chart as a window to the soul.
-I was taught to fathom an inner dimension of planets, signs and houses that no one else talked about.
+In that cabin in the redwoods, I was trained to use the birth chart as a window to the soul.
+I was taught to fathom an inner dimension of planets, signs, and houses that no one else talked about.
 Soul Level Astrology became my full-time practice.
 I speak on radio, teach classes, write books and articles, give workshops and lectures, and continue to offer the ninety-minute sessions that form the basis of my practice.

 Since my book 2012: Crossing the Bridge to the Future was published, introducing my work to many new countries, the bulk of my practice has shifted to telephone sessions.
-Clients in Russia, Spain, New Zealand and Alabama rarely make it to my home in Vermont though I often go on the road to meet with folks in person.
+Clients in Russia, Spain, New Zealand, and Alabama rarely make it to my home in Vermont though I often go on the road to meet with folks in person.
 I digitally record each reading and email it to you the same day.
 (The digital age is uncannily suited to the ancient art of reading the stars.)